Bridges the Traffic Lights of the Everest Base Camp Trek

 - Bridge to Phortse ( instead of going via Tengboche) (suspension)

-- Either one before Periche OR one before Dingboche (depending on your route) The one at Dingboche is pictured here.(top photo)
+- One before Periche OR one before Dingboche (depending on your route).

 - One small bridge at Dughla not suspension